lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 1.6977833628035685e+38.

-Because we only get positive values from the previous calculation, the next step is to randomly determine whether the value is negated.
+Because we only get positive values from the previous calculation, the next step is to randomly determine if the value is negated.
 For this purpose, a random number is generated via [Int()](https://golang.org/src/math/rand/rand.go?s=3272:3296#L92) in order to perform a logical conjunction with the binary value of one.
 This bitwise AND operation[^bitwiseAND] tells us whether the generated random number is even (false) or odd (true).
 If the number is odd, the random float32